Q. Why are Outdoor Sun Screens installed on the outside of the windows?

 Q. How do Retractable Solar Screens protect me from insects?

 A. Our unique edge retention system on the exterior solar shades uses a zipper system that keeps the screen in a track and prevents insects from entering your home or patio while the screen is in the down position.

 Q. What happens if Exterior Sun Screens are left in the down position in high winds?

-A. We do not recommend that you operate your exterior solar screens in windy conditions.
+A. We do not recommend that you operate your exterior solar screen shades in windy conditions.
 Outdoor retractable sun shades are intended to provide solar protection, not wind protection.
-However, our unique screen edge retention system allows you to keep your screens down in light winds without blowing out of the guide rails.
-If you live in a windy area, we recommend that you purchase a wind sensor that will automatically retract your outdoor solar screen shades when it gets windy.
+However, our unique screen edge retention system allows you to keep your retractable shade screens down in light winds without blowing out of the guide rails.
+If you live in a windy area, we recommend that you purchase a wind sensor that will automatically retract your outdoor solar screens and shades when it gets windy.
+Try solar exterior sun shades on your home or business today.